Srđan Lopičić

-Srđan Lopičić (born 20 November 1983) is a Montenegrin former professional footballer who played as an attacking midfielder.
-He is currently an assistant manager in Borneo.
+Srđan Lopičić (born 20 November 1983) is a Montenegrin former professional footballer who played as an attacking midfielder..

 Club career

 Lopičić played for several clubs in his native Montenegro before moving abroad to play in Indonesia for eight years.
 At the start of 2014, he joined Persela Lamongan from Persebaya DU and on December 20, 2014, he signed with Pusamania Borneo.

 He was released by Persib Bandung in May 2019.